 There have been two positive results towards this end.
-V. Reiner and V. Welker proved that when $P$ is naturally labeled and graded, $W_{P}$ is unimodal and symmetric \cite{ReinerWelker2005CharneyDavis}.
-Br\"{a}nd\'{e}n then gave an elegant combinatorial proof of the same fact by demonstrating a stronger property: namely that $W_{P}$ is $\gamma$-positive for the larger class of sign-graded posets \cite{Branden06SignGraded, Branden2008ActionsOnPermutations}.
+Reiner and Welker proved that when $P$ is naturally labeled and graded, $W_{P}$ is unimodal and symmetric \cite{ReinerWelker2005CharneyDavis}.
+Br\"{a}nd\'{e}n then gave an elegant combinatorial proof of a stronger property: namely that $W_{P}$ is $\gamma$-positive for the larger class of sign-graded posets \cite{Branden06SignGraded, Branden2008ActionsOnPermutations}.

 In the next subsection, we show a strengthening of Conjecture~\ref{conjecture:brenti1989conjecture} for special posets $P$.
 Namely, we show that when $P$ is naturally labeled and of width two, then $W_{P}$ is ultra-log-concave.
-We do so by formulating an appropriate multivariate analog of $W_{P}$ and recognising it as the basis-generating polynomial of a rook matroid.
+We do so by formulating an appropriate multivariate analog of $W_{P}$ and recognizing it as the basis-generating polynomial of a rook matroid.